SPDX-License-Identifier: AGPL-3.0-or-later¶

 Figure 12. (a-f) Complete hardware experiment suite.

-The physics-informed Knm ansatz (CZ gates only between coupled pairs) produces output entropy of 2.36 bits vs 3.46 (TwoLocal) and 3.39 (EfficientSU2).
-The Knm ansatz concentrates 42% of probability in the top bitstring vs 20% for generic alternatives — confirming that physics-informed circuit design outperforms generic variational ansatze on hardware.
+The physics-informed Knm ansatz (CZ gates only between coupled pairs) produces output entropy of 2.36 bits vs 3.46 (TwoLocal) and 3.39 (EfficientSU2) in the retained artifact.
+The Knm ansatz concentrates 42% of probability in the top bitstring vs 20% for those comparator circuits; this is a circuit-family-specific observation, not a backend-general outperformance claim.

 Figure 15.
 Level spacing ratio \(\bar{r}\) vs coupling.
 Poisson (\(\bar{r} = 0.386\)): integrable/MBL.
 GOE (\(\bar{r} = 0.530\)): chaotic/thermalising.
 At \(n=8\), the system never reaches GOE — MBL protection strengthens with system size.